 TheŻubrówka distillery has been making vodka since at least the 16th century and has long been a favourite of nobility and the working-class.

 Fun fact: Żubrówka containing traditional Bison grass is prohibited for import in the United States.
-The FDA bans it, as it contains a chemical called coumarin – know for damaging the livers of rats and having a blood-thinning affect.
+The FDA bans it, as it contains a chemical called coumarin – know for damaging the livers of rats and having a blood-thinning effect.
 There has since been a new version created for the American market, containing a coumarin-free piece of grass.

-Chopin vodka – the best potato vodka
+Chopin vodka – potato vodka

 Chopin vodka is a Polish vodka, distilled 4 times over by either wheat, rye or potatoes.
 It’s made in very small batches as over 7kg of potatoes are needed to make one bottle of Chopin Vodka.
 It’s seen as one of the best vodkas in the world and one of the many potato vodka brands in Poland